Find out what cloud-based CRM is, and how it can help you manage your team, tasks, and communication from wherever you are in the world

 At the other end of the pricing scale sits Microsoft's own foray into the overcrowded (over-clouded?) cloud-based CRM space.
 For the extra outlay, Dynamics 365 offers granular insights into your business' key sales and service metrics – and its product for marketing teams is simply phenomenal.

 With no arbitary usage limits on contacts or users, and a completely bespoke approach to catering to your business, SugarCRM is cloud-based software at its most tailored.

 For highly affordable, clean-looking cloud-based CRM that your Grandma could use, make Zoho your top pick.
-It won't help you stun stakeholders or boardrooms with in-depth analysis or mind-blowing reports, but it has a free version – and small businesses could easily do a lot worse.
+It won't help you stun stakeholders or boardrooms with in-depth analysis or mind-blowing reports, but it has a free version (or a free 15-day trial, if that suits you better) – and small businesses could easily do a lot worse.